 Hydrography Event Management Tool

-The Hydrography Event Management (HEM) Tool provides full functionality for adding and editing events in the NHD.
-Events are informational data that are linked to the NHD using a linear referencing system on NHDFlowlines.
-The use of events is a key characteristic of the NHD by allowing vast amounts of scientific information to be linked to the NHD while keeping the design simple and by making advanced analysis techniques possible.
+The Hydrography Event Management (HEM) Tool provides functionality for adding and editing events on the NHD.
+Events are hydrographically linked data that are referenced to the NHD using a linear referencing system on NHDFlowlines.
+Events allow scientific information to be linked to the NHD without altering it.
+The ability to locate events on the flowline network is key characteristic of the NHD.
 The HEM tool handles all the linear referencing mechanics to make working with events easy.
-It works on point, line, and area events and allows events to be located interactively, imported, or calculated.
-A Source Feature ID is created that provides the link between the event location and the informational data tied to the location.
-It also creates metadata linked to the event.
-The tool also provides network measuring to determine distances through the NHDFlowline network.
-The most current release of the tool is for ArcGIS 10.1 and NHD version 2.1.
+HEM can make events on point, flowline, and waterbody feature of the NHD.
+HEM allows events to be located interactively, imported, or calculated.
+An editable “Source Feature ID” field provides the link between the event location and the informational data tied to the location.
+HEM also provides powerful feature-level metadata editing tools.
+Finally, HEM has the ability to measuring distances from a point through the NHDFlowline network.
+The most current version of the tool is for ArcGIS 10.5.1 and NHD version 2.2.1.

-HEM Training Request/Registration
+HEM Support and Training

 HEM Training Materials

 Versions prior to the posted version are unsupported.
 If users need previous versions of the NHD Utilities contact firstname.lastname@example.org.